wjenh/pidp1-mods/Docs/UsingDCS2.md

 It's just Concise code, that's it.
 This is what the macro directives char, flexo, and text produce.

+During ascii to flexo conversion, some characters cannot be represented.
+In this case, the special character flxnch, 013, will be returned.
+The full list of special characters is:

+- flxnch 013    no flexo equivalent for ascii character
+- flxetx 013    end marker for some string operations
+- flxerr 076    error marker, some error happened in rcr or rch
+- flxnl  077    the end-of-line character, flexo carriage return
+- ascnch 077    a flexo shift or unshift character was seen by rxl in flexo to ascii mode

 ## Carriage return, linefeed, newline, echo?

 This is an area on which there is plenty of variation.
 Some systems indicate end-of-line with a linefeed